brian-peter-dickson/draft-dickson-dprive-adot-auth/README.md

 *   DNSSEC signing of the zone serving the authoritative name servers' names [@RFC4034;@RFC4035;RFC5155]
 *   Proper management of key signing material for DNSSEC
 *   Ongoing management of RRSIGs on a timely basis (avoiding RRSIG expiry)
-*   Ensuring TLSA records are kept synchronized with the TLS certificates used
+*   Ensuring TLSADOT records are kept synchronized with the TLS certificates used
 *   Proper management of TLS private keys for TLS certificates used

 There are external dependencies that impact the system security of any DNSSEC zone, which are inherently unavoidable in establishing this scheme.
 Specifially, the original DS record enrollment and any updates to the DS records involved in DNSSEC delegations are presumed secure and outside of the scope of the DNS protocol per se.